EXHIBITION, Tasmanian mugshots 1870s, NPG 2008

 George Ormiston, [per] F.C.
 Monqund, 3 years, 5.2.84, horse stealing and uttering [picture] 1884.
 1 photograph on carte-de-visite mount : albumen ; 9.4 x 5.6 cm., on mount 10.4 x 6.4 cm.
 Part of Convict portraits, Port Arthur, 1874 [picture] 1874.”

 Five convicts are named on the caption card: the sixth, lower right, is also supposed to be the same man as the fifth one lower left – George Ormiston.
-The National Library gives identical and totally incorrect personal information for both images.
+The National Library gives totally incorrect identical personal information for both images.

-The writer of this caption at the NPG has fallen in line with writers such as Ennis and Crombie and their misconception that these so-called “Port Arthur convicts” were photographed as a one-off social anthropological project to cater to public and scientific interests in eugenics, anthropometry and other late 19th century uses of images of freaks, criminals and the indigenous.
-In addition to this misconception, the card contains several factual inaccuracies:
+The writer of this caption at the NPG recites the idea common to the late 20th century belief that these photographs were produced to cater to public and scientific interests in eugenics, anthropometry and other late 19th century uses of images of freaks, criminals and the indigenous.
+Apart from this misconception, the card contains several factual inaccuracies:

-- The dates on the versos of some of these cartes are 1883 and 1884, not 1874.
-Port Arthur was well and truly closed by 1877.
-Some are photographs of young “native” or locally-born prisoners who had not offended prior to incarceration.
-The assumption that these photographs were taken at Port Arthur in 1874 derives from an archivist’s inscription – “Taken at Port Arthur, 1874” – written in the 1900s on the verso of dozens of these cartes due largely to John Watt Beattie’s commercial imperative to sell them as tourist tokens once he salvaged them from the Sheriff’s Office at the Hobart Gaol ca. 1915.
-Some are also his reprints of Nevin’s glass negatives, now held at the QVMAG.
-All of these prisoner photographs were taken at the Supreme Court and Hobart Gaol by the Nevin brothers from 1871 to the late 1880s.
+1. None of these prisoners was ever sent BACK to Port Arthur, and none was there in 1874.
+The dates on the versos of some of these cartes are 1883 and 1884, yet Port Arthur was well and truly closed by 1877.
+Some are photographs of young “native” or locally-born who had not offended prior to incarceration.
+The assumption that these photographs were taken at Port Arthur in 1874 derives from an archivist’s inscription – “Taken at Port Arthur, 1874” – on the verso of dozens of these cartes due largely to John Watt Beattie’s commercial imperative to sell them as tourist tokens once he salvaged them from the Sheriff’s Office at the Hobart Gaol ca. 1915.
+Some are also his reprints dating from 1910s of T. J. Nevin’s glass negatives.
+All of these prisoner photographs were taken at the Supreme Court and Hobart Gaol by the Nevin brothers from 1872 to the late1880s.

-Newspaper accounts and parliamentary proceedings of the day clearly state why the prisoners were photographed, when, where and by whom.
-The practice of making several duplicates of a prisoner’s photograph was established in accordance with penal and police reforms adopted in NSW and Victoria by 1871 to ensure central and regional police authorities maintained comprehensive records while the prisoner was on discharge with various conditions.
+2. Newspaper accounts and parliamentary proceedings of the day clearly state why the prisoners were photographed, when, where and by whom.
+The practice of making several duplicates of a prisoner’s photograph was established in accordance with penal and police reforms adopted in NSW and Victoria by 1873 to ensure that the regional police authorities also had a record while the prisoner was on release with a ticket-of-leave work permit.